 In the case of quoted equity investments classified as AFS financial assets, this would include a significant or prolonged decline in the fair value of the investments below its cost.
-Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in the consolidated statement of income - is removed from equity and recognized in the consolidated statements are not reversed through the consolidated statement of income.
+Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in the consolidated statement of income - is removed from equity and recognized in the consolidated statement of income in the "Others - net" account.
+Impairment losses on equity investments are not reversed through the consolidated statement of income.
 Increases in fair value after impairment are recognized directly in equity through the consolidated statement of comprehensive income.